catseye/yoob.js/README.markdown

 *   `yoob.Turtle`, in `yoob/turtle.js`

     For Turtle Graphics.
-This should probably be a "model" and there should be a separate `yoob.TurtleView` which concerns itself with rendering the turtle (and its path) on a canvas.
-At present, movement of the turtle generates a `yoob.PathSet` (see below) which can then be drawn.
+This is a "model" rather than a "view"; movement of the turtle generates a `yoob.PathList` (see below) which can then be drawn on a canvas (or not.)

-*   `yoob.Path` and `yoob.PathSet`, in `yoob/path.js`
+*   `yoob.Path` and `yoob.PathList`, in `yoob/path.js`

-    An abstraction of a path (a set of connected, two-dimensional points.)
-    Think of it as a model that also contains a nice default view (i.e., it knows how to draw itself into a 2d drawing context.)
-A `PathSet` is a list of paths with some convenience functions (should probably be called `PathList` then.)
+    A `Path` is an abstraction of a path (a list of connected, two-dimensional points.)
+Think of it as a model that also contains a convenient default view (i.e., it knows how to draw itself into a 2d drawing context.)
+A `PathList` is an ordered list of paths along with some convenience methods.

 *   `yoob.FullScreenDetector`, in `yoob/full-screen-detector.js`